trento-project/wanda/README.md

 - write a new [Check Specification](./guides/specification.md) file
 - locate the newly created Check in the Catalog directory `./priv/catalog/`
 - test the execution as [previously described](#testing-executions)

+# Installing a development environment

+To set up a local development environment for hacking on Wanda, you need to follow the instructions provided in [hack on wanda](./guides/development/hack_on_wanda.md).

+This guide walks you through the process of installing and configuring the necessary dependencies, as well as setting up a local development environment.

+# Support

+Please only report bugs via [GitHub issues](https://github.com/trento-project/wanda/issues) and for any other inquiry or topic use [GitHub discussion](https://github.com/trento-project/wanda/discussions).

 # Contributing